 - Be honest and include those projects and roles that you have experience with and worked on.

 - When adding qualifications and certifications, ensure that they are legitimate and verifiable.
+Understand the EA stage 2 competency claims writing format to ensure you are on the right track.

-Mistake: Grammatical & Formatting Issues
+Mistake 7: Grammatical & Formatting Issues

 Solution: Proofread and Edit Thoroughly